Dance College Tutor Spotlight: Vassia Bouchagiar

 In the Summer Intensive, I will be teaching a combination of Limon and Release techniques at a professional training level.

 In these pre-vocational college-level workshops, we’ll be covering Jazz, Contemporary and Commercial Dance.
-I’m joined by my colleagues Beverley Maule who’ll be leading the Commercial Dance workshops, and Beth Manderson who’ll be leading the Jazz Dance workshops.
+I’m joined by my colleagues Beverley Moreland who’ll be leading the Commercial Dance workshops, and Beth Manderson who’ll be leading the Jazz Dance workshops.

 Our Award-Winning Professional Dance Training Course gets better every year.
 What makes DFA’s course so different/special?